Stainless steel soap: The chemistry of stainless steel

 Steel is an alloy made up of iron mixed with carbon.
-Stainless steel is composed of steel mixed with other elements such as chromium, nickel, molybdenum, etc. Chromium is added to make it resistant to rust.
-Stainless steels that are corrosion and oxidation resistant typically need an additional 11% chromium.
+Stainless steel is composed of steel mixed with at least 10.5% chromium, and often other elements such nickel and molybdenum, etc. Chromium is added to make it resistant to rust.
+Stainless steels that are corrosion and oxidation resistant typically need more than 11% chromium.
 Nickel is added to increase the corrosion resistance further, and protect it from harsh environmental conditions.
 Molybdenum may be added to avoid pitting or scarring.
 The chemical properties of stainless steel can be further improved for specialized uses by adding other elements, e.g. titanium, vanadium and copper.

 Possible mechanism

-Stainless steel contains about 11% chromium which forms a passive oxide film on the surface of the metal, resulting in its corrosion resistance.
+The chromium in stainless steel forms a passive oxide film on the surface of the metal, resulting in corrosion resistance.
 It is suggested that allicin and the other sulfur compounds (including sulfuric acid) react with the chromium oxide layer, some possibly being adsorbed onto it.
 Washing the stainless steel soap in water would remove this layer and with it the smelly sulfur compounds.
 The oxide film would then reform and the stainless steel soap can be reused.

 Mark Lorch, Professor of Science Communication and Chemistry at the University of Hull and Joanna Buckley, Materials chemist and science communicator, at the University of Sheffield conducted some "citizen science" in 2016 to test this mechanism but there is no conclusive, rigorous evidence for it.

 Usage

 Companies that produce stainless steel soaps claim that the odors these foods cause result from sulfur, which turns into sulfuric acid upon washing the hands.
 The aim of the stainless steel soap is to then bind to the sulfur molecules, thus removing them and the associated smell from the hands.

-No published scientific studies are known to have been conducted on the efficacy of these soaps, for which serious doubts have been raised.